Works on the Chapel Street East (Phase 1) and New Bailey Gateway (Phase 2) scheme is due to be completed on Monday 1 December 2025.

 Daytime traffic restrictions and working hours

-The current one-way closure on Chapel Street (from Manchester to Salford) will stay in place throughout the works.
+The current one-way closure on Chapel Street (from Manchester to Salford) will stay in place until full project completion on 1 December.
 Bury Street is now permanently closed to vehicles.
-Working hours are:

 Will bus services be affected?